smagul/sql4-da/Notes.md

 3. **NOT.** This is used with **IN** and **LIKE** to select all of the rows **NOT LIKE** or **NOT IN** a certain condition.
 4. **AND & BETWEEN.** These allow you to combine operations where all combined conditions must be true.
 5. **OR.** This allow you to combine operations where at least one of the combined conditions must be true.

+### LIKE

+The **LIKE** operator is extremely useful for working with text.
+You will use **LIKE** within a **WHERE** clause.
+The **LIKE** operator is frequently used with `%`.
+The `%` tells us that we might want any number of characters leading up to a particular set of characters or following a certain set of characters.
+Remember you will need to use single quotes for the text you pass to the **LIKE** operator, because of this lower and uppercase letters are not the same within the string.
+Searching for **'T'** is not the same as searching for **'t'.** In other SQL environments (outside the classroom), you can use either single or double quotes.

+### IN

+The **IN** operator allows you to filter data based on several possible values.
+The **IN** operator is useful for working with both numeric and text columns.
+This operator allows you to use an `=`, but for more than one item of that particular column.
+We can check one, two or many column values for which we want to pull data, but all within the same query.
+**Pro Tip:** "IN" requires single quotation marks around non-numerical data.
+**Pro Tip:** You have to put a `comma` in between each pair of distinct values.
+**Expert Tip.** In most SQL environments, you can use single or double quotation marks - and you may NEED to use double quotation marks if you have an apostrophe within the text you are attempting to pull.
+In the work spaces in the classroom, note you can include an apostrophe by putting two single quotes together.
+Example `Macy's` in our work space would be `'Macy"s'`.

+### NOT

+Provides the inverse results for **IN**, **LIKE**, **AND** similar operators.
+The **NOT** operator is an extremely useful operator for working with the previous two operators we introduced: **IN** and **LIKE**.
+By specifying **NOT LIKE** or **NOT IN**, we can grab all of the rows that do not meet a particular criteria.